 So, task 14: Your formal role title may be Project Manager.
 But make yourself the Head of Motivation.
 And I don’t mean a cheesy Ms/Mr jokes and jolly: I mean being there to provide encouragement and support.

 The nearest I’ll get to the ‘traditional’ project manager role in this article is to note that one aspect of your leadership role is to determine (at the top level), who does what on your project.
 You need to allocate responsibilities.

-Allocation is a little different to delegation.
-See how in this 5 minute video: ‘What is Delegation?‘ But it is similar enough that the process for delegation will help you.
-You can see that in this companion 5 minute video: ‘How to Delegate’.
+Allocation is a little different from delegation.
+See how in this 5-minute video: ‘What is Delegation?‘ But it is similar enough that the process for delegation will help you.
+You can see that in this companion 5-minute video: ‘How to Delegate’.
 If you want more, do take a look at our course: ‘How to Delegate without Stress’.

 So, task 15: Hand out appropriate work to the right people.